What are the five types of conjunction in English?

 The final type we’ve included here is not a conjunction at all but an adverb which is able to function conjunctively.
 Conjunctive adverbs such as ‘however’ and ‘therefore’ are commonly used in academic writing, introducing sentences, joining independent clauses and expressing a variety of relationships:

-Lesson 2 explores the topic: What are the five types of conjunction in English?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: What are the five types of conjunction in English?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.